Marfusios/crypto-websocket-extensions/README.md

 * provides streams:
     * `OrderBookUpdatedStream` - streams on an every order book update
     * `BidAskUpdatedStream` - streams when bid or ask price changed (top level of the order book)
+	* `TopLevelUpdatedStream` - streams when bid or ask price/amount changed (top level of the order book)
 * provides properties and methods:
     * `BidLevels` and `AskLevels` - ordered array of current state of the order book
     * `FindLevelByPrice` and `FindLevelById` - returns specific order book level